-As noted above the substantial majority of our debt is variable rate debt and this debt is generally priced under rates that are indexed to USD LIBOR.
-USD LIBOR will be discontinued after June 2023.
+As noted above the substantial majority of our debt is variable rate debt and this debt is generally priced under rates that are indexed to LIBOR.
+LIBOR will be discontinued after 2021.
 We have floating rate debt agreements that will be outstanding after 2021 which have rates set under LIBOR.
-We must agree with our lenders for the repricing of this debt under a new rate index prior to the discontinuance of USD LIBOR.
-Our interest rate hedges and swaps are also priced according to USD LIBOR and will also be impacted by this matter.
-None of our current debt agreements provide for the mechanics of a transition to a new interest rate index and the debt markets acceptance of a replacement for USD LIBOR is uncertain and evolving.
-In the United States, the Alternative Reference Rate Committee ("ARRC"), a group of diverse private-market participants assembled by the Federal Reserve Board and the Federal Reserve Bank of New York, was tasked with identifying alternative reference rates to replace USD LIBOR.
-The Secured Overnight Finance Rate ("SOFR") has emerged as the AARC's preferred alternative rate for LIBOR.
-SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities in the repurchase agreement market.
-At this time, the market acceptance of SOFR or other alternatives is uncertain.
-Given the amount of our floating rate debt and our significant annual interest expense, the impact of the discontinuance of USD LIBOR may adversely affect us and our financing structure.
+We must agree with our lenders for the repricing of this debt under a new rate index prior to the discontinuance of LIBOR.
+Our interest rate hedges and swaps are also priced according to LIBOR and will also be impacted by this matter.
+None of our current debt agreements provide for the mechanics of a transition to a new interest rate index and the debt markets acceptance of a replacement for LIBOR is uncertain and evolving.
+Given the amount of our floating rate debt and our significant annual interest expense, the impact of the discontinuance of LIBOR may adversely effect us and our financing structure.